-11. Rotate the crankshaft carefully until the second connecting rod is at BDC; then using a large wooden dowel or hammer handle, carefully push against the first connecting rod until the piston/connecting rod assembly is free of the cylinder bore.
+- 11. Rotate the crankshaft carefully until the second connecting rod is at BDC; then using a large wooden dowel or hammer handle, carefully push against the first connecting rod until the piston/connecting rod assembly is free of the cylinder bore. - ■NOTE: If the piston "hangs-up" at the top of the cylinder, it may be necessary to cut the ridge with an appropriate ridge reamer.